jmartinez3498/First-rpg/README.md

 I fixed the problem with weapons.
 I had a problem with polymorphism.
 My objects were getting passed correctly, except I needed to declare a virtual function in the base class to be able to call the derived class function.
+I cleaned up a lot of duplicate functions.
+I think theres a little more refactoring to do on map tiles.
+Need to fix out of bounds errors when moving (do later on separate branch).